diaspora/diaspora/README.md

 The privacy aware, personally controlled, do-it-all, open source social network.

 **DISCLAIMER: THIS IS PRE-ALPHA SOFTWARE AND SHOULD BE TREATED ACCORDINGLY.**
-These instructions are designed for machines running [Ubuntu](http://www.ubuntu.com/) or Mac OS X.
+These instructions are for machines running [Ubuntu](http://www.ubuntu.com/) or Mac OS X.

 ## Preparing your system
 In order to run Diaspora, you will need to download the following dependencies (specific instructions follow):

+- Build Tools - Packages needed to compile the components that follow.
 - [Ruby](http://www.ruby-lang.org) - The Ruby programming language.
-(We're using 1.8.
+(We're using **1.8.7**.
 It comes preinstalled on Mac OS X.)
 - [MongoDB](http://www.mongodb.org) - A snappy noSQL database.
-- [OpenSSL](http://www.openssl.org/) - An encryption implementation.
-(It comes preinstalled on Mac OS X and later versions of Ubuntu.)
+- [OpenSSL](http://www.openssl.org/) - An encryption library.
+(It comes preinstalled on Mac OS X and Ubuntu.)
 - [ImageMagick](http://www.imagemagick.org/) - An Image processing library used to resize uploaded photos.
-- [Git](http://git-scm.com/) - The fast version controll system.
+- [Git](http://git-scm.com/) - The fast version control system.

-After you have Ruby installed on your system, you will need to get Rubygems, then install Bundler:
+After you have Ruby installed on your system, you will need to get RubyGems, then install Bundler:

 - [RubyGems](http://rubygems.org/) - Source for Ruby gems.
 - [Bundler](http://gembundler.com/) - Gem management tool for Ruby projects.

 **We suggest using a package management system to download these dependencies.
 Trust us, it's going to make your life a lot easier.
 If you're using Mac OS X, you can use [homebrew](http://mxcl.github.com/homebrew/); and if you're using Ubuntu, just use [Synaptic](http://www.nongnu.org/synaptic/) (it comes pre-installed).
-The below instructions assume you have these installed.**
+The instructions below assume you have these installed.**

+### Build Tools

+To install build tools on **Ubuntu**, run the following (includes the gcc and xml parsing dependencies):

+		sudo apt-get install build-essential libxslt1.1 libxslt1-dev libxml2

+To install build tools on **Mac OS X**, you need to download and install [Xcode](http://developer.apple.com/technologies/tools/xcode.html).

 ### Ruby